zachMcWhirter/fuel-delivery/README.md

    }
 }
 ```
-6. Truck drives to the next stop, and delivers the fuel
+6. Truck drives to the next stop and delivers the fuel
 7. Truck reports new fuel level to server
 ```
 POST /fillup